 The Shofar, Temple Beth El’s monthly publication, keeps community and temple members up to date on what’s going on.
 Take a look at this month’s Shofar to see what’s coming up, or browse through the archives to see all that we’ve done!

-February 2018 – Shofar (pdf)
+April 2018 – Shofar (pdf)

-PRESIDENT’S PERSPECTIVE (from the February 2018 Shofar)
+PRESIDENT’S PERSPECTIVE (from the April 2018 Shofar)